DarkShadowCoder/Dictionnary-App/README.md

 ## <a name="introduction">🤖 Introduction</a>

-It is a convenient and easy-to-use food delivery application that connects customers with their favorite local restaurants and food establishments.
-With a wide variety of cuisines to choose from, users can browse menus, place orders, and track their food delivery in real-time.
+It is a convenient and easy-to-use dictionary application that provide some function such as definitions, synnonyms, anonyms and phonetics for a specific word.
+Also, user can adapt difficulty of his word's definitions.

 ## <a name="tech-stack">⚙️ Tech Stack</a>